Experimental beer: Lager

 The Shmaltz Brewing Company in the U.S. state of New York has produced several experimental craft lager beers.

 Wheat beer

 Experimental styles of American wheat beer have been produced by craft brewers that incorporate various fruits into the beer.
 Some have produced wheat beer that is further flavored with hops.

 Historical anecdotes

 In 1773, during the voyage of James Cook's HMS Resolution, crew members referred to the beer on board the ship that was prepared from malt as "experimental beer."
 They also referred to other items and people as "experimental", regarding things that the sailors considered as "...not to be quite in the common way of a man of war," or "out of the ordinary."
-Expressions included "experimental beef", pertaining to a new type of salted beef, "experimental water", pertaining to the drinking water distilled from seawater, and "experimental gentleman", in reference to some of the people aboard the ship during the time.
+Expressions included "experimental beef", pertaining to a new type of salted beef, "experimental water", pertaining to the drinking water distilled from seawater, and "experimental gentleman", in reference to some of the people aboard the ship during that time.